Daniel Casper: Juniors

 The following season, the Casper rink added Samuel Strouse to the lineup at second, shifting Sampson to third, Thurston to lead and Kleinas to alternate.
 This proved to be the right move for the team as they won the U.S. junior title at the start of the season, winning all ten of their games.
 After an 8–0 round robin record, they beat Wesley Wendling in the semifinals before defeating Aidan Oldenburg in the gold medal game.
 With the win, the team qualified to represent the United States at the 2022 World Junior Curling Championships.
 On tour that season, they played in the qualifiers for the 2021 United States Olympic curling trials, however, were unsuccessful in qualifying.
 At the US Open of Curling contender round, they advanced to the semifinals before being eliminated by Scott Dunnam.
 They also made the quarterfinals of the DeKalb Superspiel and the Curl Mesabi Classic.
 In May 2022, they competed in the World Junior Championships.
 After an opening game win against Canada, the Casper rink suffered four consecutive losses to sit at the bottom of the standings.
 However, they turned things around with four straight wins to end the week with a 5–4 record, just missing a playoff berth.
-Also during the season, Casper teamed up with Delaney Strouse at the 2022 United States Mixed Doubles Curling Championship where the pair made it all the way to the 3 vs. 4 game before being defeated by Jamie Sinclair and Rich Ruohonen.